haroonalbar/brownie_fund_me/learn.md

 add verify in networks on yaml in rinkeby set True and in development set False and set publish_source with config in deploy.py

+open ganache ui and create a new local chain brownie run deploy.py
+        it will automatically detect your local chain and deploy in it